THE BEST ITALIAN LANDMARKS FOR YOUR BUCKET LIST!

 Front Facade was meant to be in marble.
 Currently, it is finished less than half of it, and it features many great works of art, from the main altar to 22 side chapels.

-So when you visit Bologna don’t forget to go to Piazza Maggiore and admire this Basilica exterior and interior
+So when you visit Bologna don’t forget to go to Piazza Maggiore and admire this Basilica exterior and interior.
+You can also join a local tour on a 2-hour guided walking to visit the main landmarks in Bologna.

 In northeastern Italy, you’ll find one of the country’s most incredible natural Italian landmarks, the Dolomites.